operasoftware/devopera/_extensions/browser-actions.md

 ### Popups

-To create a popup, you just need to make an HTML file (lets call it ‘popup.html’) which will be the web page displayed when the popup is opened.
+To create a popup, you just need to make an HTML file (let’s call it ‘popup.html’) which will be the web page displayed when the popup is opened.
 All you need to do is to mention this the extension manifest like so:

 	"browser_action": {
 		"default_icon": "icon.png",